-Dabrafenib is a BRAF-kinase inhibitor and trametinib is a protein kinase inhibitor against the MEK-1 and MEK-2 enzymes.
-Dabrafenib plus trametinib is approved by Health Canada for other indications, including those with BRAF V600 mutations in adjuvant or metastatic melanoma, non-small cell lung cancers, and low- or high-grade gliomas and is used off label for BRAF V600 mutant ATC in Canada.
+Dabrafenib is a BRAF-kinase inhibitor and trametinib is a protein kinase inhibitor against the enzymes of MEK-1 and MEK-2.
+Dabrafenib--trametinib is approved by Health Canada for other indications including those with BRAF V600 mutations in adjuvant or metastatic melanoma, non-small cell lung cancers and low- or high-grade gliomas and is used as off label for BRAF V600 mutant anaplastic thyroid cancer in Canada.